devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

 Ambassadors can submit links to their social posts for verification, and an admin panel guarded by a password lets administrators review registered emails, wallets, Telegram handles, pending rewards, and submitted posts awaiting verification.
 Pending posts now show both the submitter's email and a link to their Telegram handle.
 Verified posts disappear from the queue, and admins may verify or reject each submission.
 The panel includes navigation links between wallets, posts, and tasks.
 Duplicate links are ignored—each ambassador can only submit a given URL once.

 A public Raid panel lists every verified post alongside the submitting ambassador's wallet and Telegram handle so the community can coordinate raids.
+Ambassadors can also redistribute part of their own score to teammates through a dedicated transfer workspace that enforces balance checks, records a per-user ledger, and surfaces every send/receive event in a searchable history table.

 The wallet section includes export buttons so administrators can download all ambassadors' scores, pending rewards, wallets, emails, Telegram handles, verification status, weekly activity flags, and verified-post counts as JSON or CSV files.
 Downloads and reset actions prompt for a password defined in the `GHOST_EXPORT_KEY` environment variable, and a dedicated activity reset button clears weekly activity markers when starting a new reporting cycle.